-According to the National Stroke Association, stroke is the 5th leading cause of death in America and a leading cause of adult disability.
+According to the American Stroke Association, stroke is the 5th leading cause of death in America and a leading cause of disability.
 Stroke can happen to anyone, at any time, regardless of race, sex, or age.

-While these numbers are alarming, yet, up to 80% of strokes are preventable.
-Here are a few ways you can reduce your risk for stroke just by taking advantage of some prime benefits and covered services with AgeWell New York.
+While these numbers are alarming, up to 80% of strokes are preventable.
+Read on for ways to reduce your risk of stroke by taking advantage of prime benefits and covered services with AgeWell New York.

 Preventative Services.
-Having annual screenings and visits with your doctors and specialists can helps identify health issues, risk factors and unhealthy lifestyle habits.
-Working hand in hand with your doctors, you can make necessary lifestyle changes and take action to help reduce their risks.
+Having annual screening visit with your doctors and specialists can help identify health issues, risk factors and unhealthy lifestyle habits.
+Working closely with your doctors, you can make necessary lifestyle changes to help reduce risks.

 Disease Management Programs.
-AgeWell New York offers disease management programs which helps members learn to cope with and manage chronic conditions like diabetes or high blood pressure.
-Participating in a disease management program gives you access to information about exercise, medicine, diet, and other treatment options, which all help lower your risk for stoke and improves overall quality of life.
+AgeWell New York offers disease management programs which helps members learn to cope with and manage chronic conditions like diabetes, high blood pressure or heart disease.
+Participating in a disease management program gives you access to information about exercise, medicine, diet, and other treatment options, which help lower your risk of stroke and improves overall quality of life.

-Access to a Care Navigator or Care Manager.
-Having a dedicated person to help members navigate all of these services gives them easier access to all their benefits, so they can focus on staying healthy.
-Care Navigators or Care Managers can help members stay on track with their health goals and assist with things such as medication management, care planning, routine screenings and preventative services.
-Care Navigators or Care Managers are here to support and encourage healthy living.
+Access to a Care Manager or Wellness Coach.
+Having a dedicated person to help members navigate all of these services gives them easier access to their benefits so they can focus on staying healthy.
+Care Managers and Wellness Coaches can help members stay on track with their health goals and assist with things such as medication management, care planning, routine screenings and preventative services.
+Care Managers and Wellness Coaches are available to promote and support healthy living.

-We encourage you to take advantage of these covered services with AgeWell New York and help reduce your risk for stroke.
+We encourage you to take advantage of these covered services with AgeWell New York to reduce your risk of stroke.

 Watch for these signs and symptoms of a stroke.